White-tailed nuthatch

 The white-tailed nuthatch (Sitta himalayensis) is a species of bird in the family Sittidae.
-It ranges across the northern and northeastern parts of the Indian Subcontinent, existing mainly in the low-to-middle Himalayas, as well as associated mountain ranges.
+It ranges across the northern and northeastern parts of the Indian subcontinent, existing mainly in the low-to-middle Himalayas, as well as associated mountain ranges.
 It is found in Bhutan, India, Laos, Myanmar, Nepal, Tibet and Thailand.

 Description and ecology

-It may be identified by the buff underside, smaller beak than in the Kashmir nuthatch (S. cashmirensis).
-The white on the upper tail coverts is difficult to see in the field.
-It has a small bill and rufous-orange underparts with unmarked bright rufous undertail-coverts.
+It is 12 cm long, slightly smaller than the other related Himalayan nuthatches, and may be identified by the buff underside, smaller beak than in the Kashmir nuthatch (S. cashmirensis), and paler blue-grey mantle than others except for Kashmir nuthatch.
+The white patch on the centre of the upper tail coverts is difficult to see in the field.
+It has a small bill and pale orangey underparts with unmarked bright rufous undertail-coverts.
+The black eyestripe is broader than that of Kashmir nuthatch, and flared wider behind the eye.

-Resident in the sub-Himalayan range from Himachal Pradesh to Arunachal Pradesh and into the South Assam Hills (Lushai Hills).
+It is resident in the sub-Himalayan range from Himachal Pradesh to Arunachal Pradesh and into the South Assam Hills (Lushai Hills).
 It breeds from March to May in broad-leaved and mixed forest.

 Habitat

-Its natural habitats are subtropical or tropical moist lowland forests and subtropical or tropical moist montane forests.
+Its natural habitats are subtropical or tropical moist lowland broadleaf forests and subtropical or tropical moist montane forests; it breeds at 1,500–3,400 m altitude, descending in winter to as low as 920 m.